buteomont/LightningDetector/README.md

 * /text - The status and log information in plain text form
 * /json - The status and log information in standard machine-readable JSON form

+### Planned Enhancements
+Some of the things I'd like to add when I get the time are
+* Security features to require a userid and password when querying or modifying the settings
+* The ability to push the strike event to an external service, email, or SMS account
+* More flexibility in configuring the internal parameters
+* The ability to remove particular unwanted or erro events from the strike log